akshatamohanty/akshatamohanty.github.io/essays/_posts/2024-01-06-on-writing-well.md

 ---
-title: "On Writing Well by William Zinsser"
+title: "On Writing Well, William Zinsser [Notes]"
 description: "Writing is an act of ego.
 You might as well admit it.
 Use its energy to keep it going."
 date: 2024-01-06
 layout: post
-published: false
 ---

 # Principles of Writing